bluesky/bluesky/doc/source/callbacks.rst

 every single scan it executes.

 Usually, if a subscription is useful for every single run, it should be added to a IPython configuration file and subscribed automatically at startup.
-This involves a more explicit API that exposes some of the details of how subscriptions work.

 The method ``RE.subscribe`` passes through to this method: